Noviny/journal-maker/doc/next.md

  - Solution for display articles.
 Better than current tables software because live search
  - Still can't minimize sections, sadly

-Remove articles from chapters easily (from the format page)

-Hide styles or add value to them

 Find out why there was error in mass add, I think on getting to the next page?

 Just article name in the book page?
 Any different info?
 Author?
 Source?